selfage/counter/README.md

 value = counter.increment('another key', 11);
 // value is 12.
-// Technically, you can increment by 0 or negative values, but it's discouraged. for (let [key, count] of counter /* or `counter.entries()` */) {
+// Technically, you can increment by 0 or negative values, but it's discouraged. let size = counter.size;
+// size is 1, because 'new key' is never incremented. for (let [key, count] of counter /* or `counter.entries()` */) {
   console.log(`${key}: ${count}`);
 }
-// Because 'new key' is never incremented thus prints:
+// Prints:
 // another key: 12
 ```